 Southern Tanzania Honeymoon

-Offering an unrivalled snapshot of Tanzania’s Southern Circuit, this 10-night trip combines all three Selous Safari Company camps: an incomparable wildlife experience at two contrasting safari destinations with your final port of call being our blissful beach lodge, south of Dar.
+Offering an unrivalled snapshot of Tanzania’s Southern Circuit, this 10-night trip combines three of Selous Safari Company camps: an incomparable wildlife experience at two contrasting safari destinations with your final port of call being our very own Private Island.

 Combination of two of Tanzania’s most spectacular parks

 Ultimate romantic wilderness experience at the Jongomero fly camp

 Perfect honeymoon combination of adventure, romance, amazing game experiences and relaxation